rkarim4/Question-Order-Bias-LLMs/README.md

 2. **Download the llama2-13b-chat model:**
 Please download the llama-2-13b-chat.Q4_K_M.gguf model (https://huggingface.co/TheBloke/Llama-2-13B-GGUF/blob/main/llama-2-13b.Q4_K_M.gguf) to your system and save it within the Question-Order-Bias-in-LLMs directory within the 'Models/' subdirectory.
 3. **Launch and run the jupyter notebook**

+## Dataset
+The questions used in the study can be found here: https://github.com/rkarim4/Question-Order-Bias-LLMs/blob/main/Data/dataset.xlsx
+Original questions were acquired from the BiasMonkey dataset (https://github.com/lindiatjuatja/BiasMonkey)

 ## Contributing